-Adrienne is our Governance & Patronage Programme Manager.
-Since 2015 she has worked with Educate Together in different capacities, covering leave and on various projects.
-In 2017 she took up this role.
-She also has a number of years’ experience as a member of a Board of Management, as well as broader policy development and management experience.
-Adrienne is responsible for ensuring that Educate Together can fulfil its obligations as a patron, a management body and company for its members.
+Since 2015, Adrienne has worked with Educate Together in different capacities.
+Adrienne also has a number of years’ experience as a member of a Board of Management, as well as broader policy development and management experience.
+Adrienne holds an Advanced Diploma in Law and Education from The Honorable Society of King’s Inns and is responsible for ensuring that Educate Together can fulfil its obligations as a patron, a management body and company for its members.
 The programme works towards evaluating and improving the quality of member schools in order to ensure compliance with the Educate Together charter and other legal obligations.

-Emily provides support to the Governance and Patronage programme.
-She has particular responsibility for the appointment of Boards of Management and the redeployment panel.
-Emily previously held the role of Administration Assistant.
+Keith has held various positions in the private sector over the years before returning to education in 2012, completing a BA in English and Classics and an MA in Postcolonial and World Literature, both at Maynooth University.
+Keith has particular responsibility for the appointment of Boards of Management and the redeployment panel.
+Keith previously held the role of Administration Assistant.

 Primary Education Officer

-Fionnuala co-ordinates courses on Educate Together and the Learn Together curriculum in the Colleges of Education.
-She edits online and face-to-courses on the Learn Together and is involved in supporting the curriculum in the schools through inservice and the development of resources.
-Fionnuala has an MA in Equality Studies from UCD and is currently on secondment from Griffith Barracks Multi-Denominational School.
+Vera co-ordinates courses on Educate Together and the Learn Together curriculum in the Colleges of Education.
+She is involved in supporting the curriculum in the schools through inservice and the development of resources.
+Vera is a former teacher in the Dalkey School Project and former deputy principal in Malahide/Portmarnock ETNS.

 Second-level Education Officer